-This Branding mini-series it's a way for me to close a chapter about Branding and my expertise about it.
-Yeah, so it's pretty cool for me to work on such projects initiated by intuition, I would say.
+This Branding mini-series is a way for me to start a new chapter about Branding and my expertise.

 I love that!

 Yeah, for sure.
-So, my name is Brenden Kumarasamy.
+My name is Brenden Kumarasamy.
 I'm the founder of Master talk.
-MasterTalk is a YouTube channel that I started to help the world master the art of communication and public speaking, and the thesis behind the channel is that
+MasterTalk is a YouTube channel that I started to help the world master the art of communication and public speaking.
+The thesis behind the channel comes from my belief that

-Yeah, I would say that the empowering link between Branding and public speaking is communication is the catalyst of ideas.
-So, if you have a personal brand, you want to market something you want to communicate it.
+The empowering link between Branding and public speaking is that communication is the catalyst of ideas.
+If you have a personal brand, you want to market something you need to communicate.

-I think what is great about the art of public speaking is that it allows you to talk to more people, and that's what we see; a lot of company brands that rely on their employees to be their beacon and behind every organization is a person.
+I think what is great about the art of public speaking is that it allows you to talk to more people.
+Many company brands rely on their employees to be their beacon, and behind every organization is a person.

-So, we think about Nike.
-It's not just about the Brand itself people associate with; it's the spokespeople, whether it's the athletes, whether it's Phil Knight, the founder of Nike, and the passion he has for his book ''Shoe dog''.
+When we think about Nike, It's not just about the Brand people associate with; it's the spokespeople, whether the athletes, Phil Knight, the founder of Nike, and his passion for his book "Shoe Dog".

-Or even when you think of Apple, it's Steve Job in the back even if he's not alive anymore and finally, obviously Tesla and Space X; we know that Elon Musk is primarily the person who's driving the company into what it actually looks like.
+What about Apple?
+It's Steve Job in the backstage, even if he's not alive anymore.
+Finally, Tesla and Space X, we know that Elon Musk is primarily the person who's driving the company in its direction.

-So, I think what's fun about communication and how it ties into Branding is how communication allows us to be the spokesperson of our own ideas and share them in a different medium and format so that those ideas reach more people.
+What is fun about communication and how it ties into Branding is how communication allows us to be the spokesperson of our ideas and share them in a different medium and format to reach more people.

 Yeah.
-I totally agree.
-The person behind is definitely the force of a brand voice.
-And, what have you learnt so far about Branding?
-Because you are a personal brand, but you also have MasterTalk, which is a company.
-So what are the differences?
-How have you leveraged your Branding so far?
+I agree.
+The person behind is the force of a brand voice.
+You are a personal brand, and you also have your company MasterTalk.
+What have you learnt so far about Branding? and how have you leveraged your Branding so far?

-Yeah, but so for me personally the biggest thing I've learnt about branding this journey, to your point it's really the person that drives the Brand and also understanding what makes you different from everybody else.
+The biggest thing I've learned about Branding is that it's the person who drives the Brand, and you must understand what makes you different from everybody else.

-So, when I started MasterTalk, it was mostly by accident.
-I just looked at other YouTube channels and realized no one was sharing information on communication in an accessible practical that was easy to get to people.
-So that was one unique piece.
+First, when I started MasterTalk, it was mostly by accident.
+I just looked at other YouTube channels and realized no one was sharing information on communication in an accessible and practical way that was easy to get to people.

-The other way is to venture yourself on a mission.
+The other way is to venture on a mission.

-So, for me, one of the big things is generosity.
-As I become more successful, everyone around me should become more successful.
+One of the most significant things for me is generosity; as I become more successful, everyone around me should become more successful.

 Just do it.

-Yeah ''Just do it''.
-You know exactly what they stand for.
-It’s like greatness is competition.
+Yeah, "Just do it".
+You know exactly what they stand for, and it's greatness and competition.
 What about Adidas?